 Finally!
 The weekend is here and you are ready to kick back with a few libations.
 But wait—you’re still working through that course of antibiotics your doctor prescribed last week after your (insert name of pesky infection here) diagnosis.
-Is it even safe to drink alcohol?
+Is drinking alcohol safe?
 Or should you wait until you’ve completed the regimen and are officially infection free?

 “Alcohol has immunosuppressive effects, and it can prevent your ability to fight the infection you are taking the antibiotics for,” Dr. Werth says.
 “And it can make certain side effects of antibiotics worse.”

-He’s talking side effects like nausea, vomiting, diarrhea, and dehydration, which are common among most—if not all—antibiotics.
+He’s talking side effects like upset stomach, nausea, vomiting, diarrhea, and dehydration, which are common side effects among most—if not all—antibiotics.

 “If you are throwing alcohol into the mix … you can get sort of a compounding of these issues,” he says, adding that this could ultimately prolong your recovery.

-Furthermore, according to the National Sleep Foundation, consuming alcohol can interfere with sleep quality.
-And since sleep is so important to the healing process, it is probably best to avoid anything that will keep you from getting enough ZZZs while your body is working on fighting that infection.
+Furthermore, according to the National Sleep Foundation, alcohol consumption can interfere with sleep quality.
+And since sleep is so important to the healing process, it is probably best to avoid anything that will keep you from getting enough ZZZs while your immune system is working on fighting that bacterial infection.

 “There are specific antibiotics that have a direct interaction with the alcohol metabolism pathway,” he says.
 “And those are the ones that pose the biggest risk of having a direct negative impact with co-administration with alcohol.”

 Of course, these are just general guidelines.
 Speaking directly to your own doctor or pharmacist about your own specific prescription is always recommended.
-And most importantly, if you suspect you are experiencing a reaction to an antibiotic it never hurts to call your doctor, Dr. Werth says.
+And most importantly, if you suspect you are experiencing a medication interaction it never hurts to call your doctor, Dr. Werth says.

 “If someone is feeling really bad, it might be worth getting checked out,” he says.